python/devguide/setup.rst

      Code related to the parser.
 The definition of the AST nodes is also kept here.

+``Programs``
+     Source code for C executables, including the main function for the CPython interpreter (in versions prior to Python 3.5, these files are in the Modules directory).

 ``Python``
-     The code that makes up the CPython interpreter.
+     The code that makes up the core CPython runtime.
 This includes the compiler, eval loop and various built-in modules.

 ``Tools``
      Various tools that are (or have been) used to maintain Python.